RH3421/Project-4/README.md

 ## Data Understanding
 ![image](https://github.com/RH3421/Project-4/blob/main/Images/Normal%20v%20PNA%20CXR.png)
-We used 5448 pediatric chest xrays to develop a diagnostic support tool that can differentiate between a normal chest xray (CXR) and a chest xray in a pediatric patient diagnosed with pneumonia.
-There were 1181 normal CXR, 3418 pneumonia CXRs.
+We used 5848 pediatric chest xrays to develop a diagnostic support tool that can differentiate between a normal chest xray (CXR) and a chest xray in a pediatric patient with pneumonia.
+There were 1575 normal CXR, 4273 pneumonia CXR.
 Recall was the metric of choice as failure to properly diagnose pneumonia (or false negative) could potentially be fatal to the child.
-Using recall allows us to optmize towards reducing these false negatives.
+Using recall allows us to try to reduce these false negatives.

 ## Modeling
 We used a convolutional neural network (CNN) to developed our diagnostic support tool as they’re good for image classification, especially when geared towards color images.